MattGaarder/moovie-project/matt-notes/notes.md

 7. Applies object keys as classes to generated p elements to apply styles in CSS.
 DONE

 8. Add a "to watchlist" button in div to get information saved to local storage, and to add to a separate watchlist.
+DONE

 9. Add a "seen" button that adds the film to a "seen" list (again saving to local storage).
+DONE

 10. Make it so that multiple films can be displayed when clicking search button- prepended to previous film.
+DONE

 11. Create a "get a suggestion" button that will give the user a random film they can either add or move on from.

 12. Create a rotten tomatoes section that shows whether the film is fresh or rotten.

+13. Create a clear list function so that when movies are added to either list there are no repeat values.

+14.